etkecc/buscarron/internal/sub/ext/etkecc/testdata/full/hosting/no-questions/followup.md

 Hello,
-Great news — your Matrix server order is confirmed! 🎉
+Great news, your Matrix server order is confirmed! 🎉

-We don't need any additional details right now — here are the next steps:
+We don't need any additional details right now.
+Here are the next steps:

 **Payment Instructions**: